Irvine Identity Theft Attorneys

 Consult an Experienced Identity Theft Lawyer in Orange County

 If you or a loved one has been charged with the crime of identity theft, you need an attorney who is compassionate enough to understand your stress and confusion, yet aggressive enough to zealously defend you within the bounds of the law.
-The knowledgeable Irvine identity theft attorneys at the Law Firm of Pilchman & Kay, P.L.C. are former prosecutors who have a firm understanding of how the district attorney’s office may approach your case.
+The knowledgeable Irvine identity theft attorneys at the Law Office of Pilchman & Kay, A Professional Law Corporation, are former prosecutors who have a firm understanding of how the district attorney’s office may approach your case.
 We represent defendants in throughout Orange County and other nearby areas.

 To schedule a free consultation with an Orange County criminal defense attorney, call us at (949) 558-0042 or contact us online.